sf-wdi-24/angular_auth/readme.md

 3. On the user's profile page, display the number of posts the user has written. **Hint:** You'll need to add `.populate('posts')` to your `GET /api/me` route in `server.js`.

 4. On the user profile page, the "Joined" date is not formatted very nicely.
-Create a <a href="https://docs.angularjs.org/guide/filter#creating-custom-filters" target="">custom filter</a> to display the date in the correct time zone and in this format: `January 25, 2016`.
+Create a <a href="https://docs.angularjs.org/guide/filter#creating-custom-filters" target="_blank">custom filter</a> to display the date in the correct time zone and in this format: `January 25, 2016`.